Shashikumar-ezhilarasu/Gen-Ai/gen-ai-workshop/README.md

 Prefer using the notebooks in `notebooks/` for participants (Open in Colab badge included).

 ## License

 Slides: CC-BY; Code: MIT.

 Questions / issues: Use GitHub Issues or Discussions.

+Cheatsheet: see `CHEATSHEET.md` for quick prompting recipes and sampling settings.

+Notebooks include an "Open in Colab" link at the top of each demo.
+If you plan to use Colab during the workshop, enable GPU for the image demo notebook.